No Dimensional Sampling Coresets for Classification: Generalized Framework: Reproducing kernel Hilbert Space

 Let $P$ be a probability measure over $\R^d$ and $\K:\R^d\times \R^d\longrightarrow \R$ be a kernel, for instance the Gaussian kernel $\K(x,w) = \exp(-\|x-w\|^2)$.
 At any point $w\in\R^d$, the kernel density estimate is defined ad $\kde_P(w) = \int_{x\in \R^d}\K(x,w)\d P(x).$ When we have finite number of points $X=\{x_1,\ldots,x_n\}$ given as the data set, we can assume that $P$ is a uniform probability measure over $X$, i.e., $P(x=x_i) = \frac{1}{n}$.
 In this scenario, we use $\kde_X$ instead of $\kde_P$ and and the expression for $\kde_X$ is given by

 The evaluation of $\kde_X$ demands O(n) time, which can become impractical for massive datasets.
 Therefore, a frequently employed approach is to substitute $X$ with a significantly smaller dataset $Y$, allowing $\kde_Y$ to function as an approximation for $\kde_X$.
-Formally, for a given $\eps\in(0,1)$, we look for a small size $Y$ such that This challenge has been thoroughly explored and investigated in various studies such as~\citep{PT2020, Tai2022, charikar2024quasimonte, BMT2017, Taylor2018, GBR2018, PWZ2015, RW2010, Scott2015, Silverman86, ZP2015}.
+Formally, for a given $\eps\in(0,1)$, we look for a small size $Y$ such that This challenge has been thoroughly explored and investigated in various studies such as~\cite{PT2020, Tai2022, charikar2024quasimonte, BMT2017, Taylor2018, GBR2018, PWZ2015, RW2010, Scott2015, Silverman86, ZP2015}.
 Our primary result in this context is presented in the following theorem, restated as Corollary~\ref{cor:kde} along with its proof. \begin{theorem} Let $\K:\R^d\times \R^d\longrightarrow (0,1]$ be a reproducing kernel, i.e., a kernel associated with an RKHS, and $P$ be a probability measure over $\R^d$.
 For $\eps,\delta\in(0,1)$, there exists a universal constant $C$ (independent of $d$ and $\K$) such that if $m \geq \frac{C}{\eps^2}\log \frac{1}{\delta}$, then, with probability at least $1-\delta$, for any iid random sample $X=\{x_1,\ldots,x_m\}$ based on $P$, we have

 \end{theorem} Note that here, we treat $d$ as a variable, and importantly, our bound is independent of $d$.
 The Gaussian, Laplacian, and Exponential kernels are typically chosen for study.
-Compared to the state-of-the-art results, we can reproduce the sampling result of $O(1/\eps^2)$ provided in the appendix of \citep{pmlr-v37-lopez-paz15} (stated with constant probability of failure $\delta$), which is the same bound as the greedy selection method \citep{lacostejulien:hal-01099197}, and is optimal if we do not bound the dimension \citep{PT2018}.
-Nevertheless, there are some improvements in these results, including when $d < 1/\eps^2$, such as works by~\citep{PT2018, PT2020, pmlr-v99-karnin19a}, and more recent papers by~\citep{Tai2022, charikar2024quasimonte}.
+Compared to the state-of-the-art results, we can reproduce the findings of~\cite{pmlr-v37-lopez-paz15} and~\cite{lacostejulien:hal-01099197}.
+Nevertheless, there are some improvements in these results, such as works by~\cite{PT2018, PT2020, pmlr-v99-karnin19a}, and more recent papers by~\cite{Tai2022, charikar2024quasimonte}.
+It is worth noting that some of these results consider $d$ as a constant, while others treat it as a variable.